BetMGM NJ Sports, Borgata Sports, and Borgata Race and Sports Book Wagering Rules

 For events where all participants are not listed and there is not a Field option, all bets are action.
-If a customer wishes to request BetMGM to offer lines on a new participant, then they can do so by contacting Customer Service.
+If a customer wishes to request BetMGM to offer lines on a new participant, then they can do so by contacting Customer Care.
 Where possible BetMGM will do so within a reasonable timeframe.

 Teasers (Online Only)

 If a selection within the teaser results in a push, cancellation or void, the teaser has action and reduces to the next lowest number of selections.
 Payout will be recalculated with the pushed, cancelled, or voided legs removed.
 A two-team teaser will be cancelled in the event one selection results in a push, cancellation, or void.

 BetMGM/Borgata settles markets in accordance with the official rules, statistics and results as declared by the league’s governing body, unless specified otherwise in the specific sport’s betting rules.

 A bet that results in a push means that the wager result falls exactly on the spread margin or total.
 All wagers resulting in a push will be refunded.

 If a selection within a parlay is a push, void or cancellation, then the parlay is reduced, and the payout will be recalculated with the remaining legs.
 Exceptions apply to Teaser and Same Game Parlay wager types.
 Please see “Same Game Parlay Rules” and “Teasers” sections above for more information relating to the recalculation of wager odds if a selection results in a push, void, or cancellation.